raphw/byte-buddy/README.md

 a user of Byte Buddy can go to the length of defining custom byte code for a method.
 Normally, it is however easier to use Byte Buddy's predefined implementations such as `MethodDelegation` which allows for implementing any method in plain Java.
 Using this implementation is straight forward as it operates by delegating the control flow to any POJO.
-As an example of such a POJO, Byte Buddy can for example invoke the method of the following interceptor class:
+As an example of such a POJO, Byte Buddy can for example redirect a call to the only method of the following class:

 ```java
 public class GreetingInterceptor {